-117/277 Kung Fu (2)
+117/277 Kung Fu (1 or 2 Credit Option)

 Practice and study of the Chinese martial arts 'wushu/ kung fu'.
-Depending on the participant's skill level, barehands and weapons styles and forms span the traditional Shaolin forms and contemporary international competition routines.
+Depending on the participant's skill level, bare hands and weapons styles and forms span the traditional Shaolin forms and contemporary international competition routines.
 Training to include physical conditioning (stances, strength, endurance, balance, flexibility, coordination, etc.), self-defense, sparring; breathing, internal energy (qi gong); brief history of wushu/kung fu, philosophies of Guan Gong, Bushido, taoism and zen, etc.

-120/220 Canoeing (1)
+120/220 Canoeing (1 or 2 Credit Option)

-Course provides the student will knowledge about canoe nomenclature, basic strokes and flat-water maneuvers, and basic boating safety.
+Course provides the student with knowledge about canoe nomenclature, basic strokes and flat-water maneuvers, and basic boating safety.
 The student will also be introduced to river reading and some beginning moving water techniques.

-121/221 Spinning (2)
+121/221 Spinning (1 or 2 Credit Option)

 Course designed to build a good foundation of current knowledge and practices of Spinning.
 Emphasis placed upon: safety, bike setup, spinning movements and technique, heart rate training, program design, music selection, and specialty topics.
-The ultimate purpose of this course is prepare students to safely meet the physical demands of daily life, to improve health benefits, and to seek opportunities for to be physically active for a lifetime.
+The ultimate purpose of this course is to prepare students to safely meet the physical demands of daily life, to improve health benefits, and to seek opportunities for to be physically active for a lifetime.

-125/225 Fencing (2)
+125/225 Fencing (1 or 2 Credit Option) Course Fee: TBA